ministryofjustice/moj-frontend/docs/design-system-statuses.md

 ---
 layout: layouts/content.njk
 subsection: About the design system
-title: Design system statuses
+title: Building block statuses
 eleventyNavigation:
   key: Building block statuses
   parent: About the design system
   order: 20
-  excerpt: "Design system statuses."
+  excerpt: "Building block statuses."
 ---

 Every building block on the MoJ Design System has 1 of 4 statuses.
 This is to help you know how to use them.
 The statuses are: